NiklasBorglund/niklasnotes-blog/posts/q1-2025-game-releases.md

 }
 ```

 Thanks for reading!
-If you enjoyed this, feel free to share it — or [buy me a coffee](https://buymeacoffee.com/niklasnotes) to help support more data-driven game breakdowns like this one.
+If you enjoyed this, feel free to share it — or [support me on Patreon](https://niklasnotes.com/dashboard/support) to help make this site sustainable and unlock exclusive features!